sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-question.md

 Measures of confidence
 ---

-Sensible returns the following measure of confidence:

-- JsonLogic validations: For deterministic asnwers.
-Why does Sensible use validation tests rather than confidence intervals?
-Sensible's extractions are largely deterministic.
-With the exception of OCR-dependent output, a Sensible config always returns the same output for a given PDF input.
-Given this, deterministic validation tests are more useful than confidence intervals as measures of extraction quality.
-- OCR confidence scores: For scanned text
-- Uncertainties: Sensible asks the LLM to report any issues with its answer.
-These reports are generative and not 100% accurate, but they tend to be more useful than confidence scores, which in Sensible's experience often fall into either buckets of 100% uncertainty or 0% uncertainty and are therefore not useful for the sort of nuance that is helpul in troubleshooting.
-Uncertainties provide more nuanced ground for troubleshooting.
-As the research paper [Teaching models to express their uncertainties in words](https://arxiv.org/pdf/2205.14334.pdf) suggests, Uncertainties may arise from but not limited to: multiple answers, answer not solving the question, answer not in the context, and ambiguous question.
-Sensible prompts the LLM to return uncertainties as follows.

 **Troubleshooting prompts for the Query method**

 | Uncertainty message                        | What's going on                                              | Tips and troubleshooting                                     |